 What Does a Death Certificate Look Like?

-Death certificates vary a great deal from state to state but are typically embossed or ensigned documents on heavy paper.
+Death certificates vary a great deal from state to state, but they are typically embossed or ensigned documents on heavy paper.
 They contain a signature issued by the residing medical practitioner and a seal from the local government or managing body.

-How Long Does It Take to Receive a Death Certificate?
+How Long Does It Take to Receive a Death Record?

 In most cases, a funeral home will issue a death certificate within 1-4 days of receiving the body.
-In cases where the cause of death is unclear, or an ongoing investigation is impeding the process, it can take 12 days or more to issue a death certificate.
-In some states, law mandates that a death certificate must be registered and issued within 72 hours of the death.
+In cases where the cause of death is unclear, it can take 12 days or more to issue a death record.
+There might also be a delay if an ongoing investigation is impeding the process.
+However, the law in some states mandates that a death certificate must be registered and issued within 72 hours of the death.

 You will have to provide the funeral home or mortuary with data including the deceased’s: